Will My Credit Card Get Me Into a Hotel at 18?

 Credit card vs. debit card: the under-21 difference

 Both work at most 18+ properties.
-The difference is what the hold actually does to your cash:
+The difference is what the hold actually does to your cash.

 What "in your own name" actually means